pmuellr/es-apm-sys-sim/README.md

 ================================================================================

-`es-apm-sys-sim` is an elasticsearch apm system metrics simulator, indexing documents directly into elasticsearch, allowing metrics being written to be modified live via keypress.
+`es-apm-sys-sim` is an elasticsearch apm system metrics simulator, indexing documents directly into elasticsearch, changing the values based on a sine wave.

 These metrics - and many more! - are typically written into indices named `apm-{stack-version}-metric-{ilm-rollover-index}`